Financial-Times/dotcom-reliability-kit/packages/crash-handler/README.md

 # @dotcom-reliability-kit/crash-handler

-> **Warning**
-> This Reliability Kit package is **experimental** and should be used with caution in production applications.
-Please also let the Customer Products Reliability team know if you intend on using this.

 A method to bind an uncaught exception handler to ensure that fatal application errors are logged.
 It is a replacement for Sentry fatal error logging.
 This module is part of [FT.com Reliability Kit](https://github.com/Financial-Times/dotcom-reliability-kit#readme).

   * [Usage](#usage)